-This section should describe, in general terms, the sewerage infrastructure required by the project.
+This section should describe, in general terms, the sewerage infrastructure required by the project including a basic siting plan and specifications and standards of effluent to be met.
+Methods of disposal or recycling should be outlined.
 If it is intended that industrial effluent or relatively large amounts of domestic effluent are to be discharged into an existing sewerage system, an assessment of the capacity of the existing system to accept the effluent should be provided in Section 4.3 'Waste'.
 For industrial effluent, this should include detail of the physical and chemical characteristics of the effluent(s).